 Looking for the perfect side dish to serve on Taco Tuesday?
 Look no further, this easy Mexican rice recipe is all you’ll need.

-It’s rich, hearty, and oh-so flavorful.
+It’s fluffy, filling, and oh-so flavorful.
 The seasonings, the tomatoes, that lovely color – how can anyone resist?

 It’s truly the quintessential Mexican side dish.

 And if you think it’s difficult to make, think again.
 This recipe proves that you need not be an expert in the kitchen to make the most stunning Mexican rice.

 Don’t believe me?
 Well, there’s only one way to find out!
-Try it and let me know what you think.
+Try this easy Mexican rice recipe, and let me know what you think.